Do you own an oximeter? … If so,

-Unlike in many other chest diseases (asthma, for example), the pandemic virus can cause a severe drop in the level of oxygen in the blood without being associated with shortness of breath.
+Unlike many other respiratory diseases (asthma, for example), the pandemic virus can cause a severe drop in the level of oxygen in the blood without being associated with shortness of breath.

-Because of this, people with this “silent hypoxia” are unlikely to seek the urgent help they need, unless they regularly measure their blood oxygen level or their condition deteriorates.
+Because of this, people with this “silent hypoxia” are unlikely to seek the urgent help they need unless they regularly measure their blood oxygen level.

-If they realise something is wrong, they may reach hospital just in time to receive oxygen therapy (and, if necessary, ventilation).
+If they realize something is wrong, they may reach the hospital just in time to receive oxygen therapy (and, if necessary, ventilation).
 Others are admitted too late to save.

 Blood oxygen level is one of the strongest predictions before becoming ill from the pandemic virus, and early oxygen improves survival.

-So it’s time to learn how to measure yours and what to do if you’re low.
+So it’s time to learn how to use yours and what to do if you are low on oxygen.

-Oxygen is carried in the blood attached to the haemoglobin.
-Haemoglobin exists in two forms, oxygenated and deoxygenated, which reflect light slightly differently.
+Oxygen is carried in the blood attached to the hemoglobin.
+Hemoglobin exists in two forms, oxygenated and deoxygenated, which reflect light slightly differently.